I have used a pretty wide variety of oil paint. I thought it might be useful to share my opinions about the different brands I’ve used comparatively.

-There are three main levels to the manufacture of paint for artistic use.
-At the base level is raw pigment suppliers.
-Most raw pigments nowadays come from commercial suppliers who sell to many different types of industries.
-Most pigments in artists’ paint are therefore not particularly special unto themselves, but there are few which are very special indeed.
-The second (and perhaps most important) level is the artist oil paint manufacturer.
-These run the range from tiny companies of craftsmen to industrial scale automated complexes, and the quality and qualities of paint can vary widely.
-It can be confusing.
-The best artist paint manufacturers source quality pigments and mill them consistently, without a ton of additives, to the highest pigment load possible.
-Certainly each paint line has it’s own characteristics (such as oil used or paint consistency), which is based on the manufacturer’s philosophy, taste, and price point target.
-Some paint manufacturers also make their own raw pigments – Michael Harding makes Cremnitz white pigment in-house, for example.
-The last level is the artist.
-Though no longer common, some artist still make their own paint because they want to control quality, create a particular colour mix, or are simply interested in the process.
+Perhaps most impactful to the consumer, in terms of the actual paint, is the artist oil paint manufacturer.
+These run the range from tiny companies of (sometime lone) colourmen to industrial scale automated complexes, and the quality and qualities of paint can vary widely.
+It can be confusing!
+The best artist paint manufacturers will source high quality pigments and mill them consistently, without a ton of additives, to the highest pigment load possible.
+Each brand and/or paint line has its own characteristics (such as oil used, drying time, or paint consistency) based on the manufacturer’s philosophy, preferences, and price point target.
+Though rare, a paint manufacturer will sometimes also make their own raw pigments – Michael Harding makes Cremnitz White pigment in-house, for example.
+That’s special.

-I believe the quality/qualities of the paint an artist uses should depend on their preferences, goals and what the paint is being use it for.
-For example, if you are toning a gessoed canvas with extremely thinned out mars red or earth green or something, it’s just a well to use cheap paint.
-Further, it really isn’t necessary to buy more economically produced pigments (Burnt Umber for example) in premium brands.
-With colours like these, the pigment load is less important than the preferred consistency of paint – a bit over-oiled might actually be preferable!
-Lastly, with some experience, I think it is very important to use good or even very expensive paint when required.
+What quality of paint an artist uses should depend on their preferences, goals and what the paint is being use it for.
+For example, for underpainting, or if you are toning a gessoed canvas with really thinned out mars red or earth green or something, it’s all the same to use basic paint.
+Personally, I don’t think it’s necessary to buy any of the more economically produced pigments (Burnt Umber for example) in premium brands.
+But, if you are doing any serious painting, it’s important to use good and even very expensive paint where required.
 The cost may be high, but the rewards are great.
-For a common example, cadmium red hue is worthless to most serious artists – you simply have to spend the money on the real thing.
-A good, proper Cremnitz white truly acts differently than Flake or Lead white, and a real Naples Yellow (also with lead in it) is a different colour than most manufacturers Naples Yellow, which are either single pigment approximation (like one that Williamsburg offers) or a hue (like everything else it seems).
-Consequent to this viewpoint, I use paints which have a massive price point difference side by side.
+For a common example, Cadmium Red hue is worthless to most serious artists – you simply have to spend the money on the real thing.
+Consequent to this viewpoint, I use paints which sometime have a massive price point difference side by side.

-Every paint manufacturer says their paint is great.
-I’ll throw up if I hear “buttery” one more time.
-What I have to say about each paint is from my own experience and not derived from the history/reputation of the manufacturer or copy off sales brochures.
+Every paint manufacturer says their paint is amazing.
+I might throw up if I read “buttery” one more time.
+What I have to say about each paint is from my own experience and is not derived from the history/reputation of the manufacturer or copied off some sales brochure.
 I like highly pigmented, fairly thick paint milled (primarily) with linseed oil that shows personality from one colour to the next, and no bullshit.
 It has to have an acceptable balance between quality and price, and be consistently produced over time.
 Quality can have a tendency to slide, and if I notice, I’m out.
-At the end of each description, I give the paint line a very subjective rank based on how I feel about it overall.
+At the end of each description, I give the paint line a totally subjective rank based on how I feel about it overall.
 What it comes down to, after everything is said, are ones own preferences and priorities – you simply have to try some different paints and find out what’s right for you.

 This post will be updated periodically as I try new brands or find information.